rrooggiieerr/esphome-axaremote/README.md

 ### Wiring

-The AXA Remote has two identical RJ12 (6P6C) connectors, each pin on the connector are connected with each other.
+The AXA Remote has two identical RJ12 (6P6C) connectors, a pin on one connector is connected with the same pin on the other connector.
 The pinout is as follows:

 |Pin|Function|
 |:-:|:------:|